LacunaSoftware/docs/docs.en-us/articles/pki-sdk/optional-packages/azure-connector/key-vault.md

 <a name="aspnet-core" />
 ## ASP.NET Core

-If your application is an ASP.NET Core web application, add the following to your `ConfigureServices` on your app's startup:
+If your application uses ASP.NET Core, add the following to your `ConfigureServices` on your app's startup:

 ```cs
 public void ConfigureServices(IServiceCollection services) {